A Patient’s Guide to Patellar Tendonitis

 Intrinsic (internal) factors such as age, flexibility, and joint laxity are also important.
 Malalignment of the foot, ankle, and leg can play a key role in tendonitis.
 Flat foot position, tracking abnormalities of the patella, rotation of the tibia called tibial torsion, and a leg length difference can create increased and often uneven load on the quadriceps mechanism.

 Any muscle imbalance of the lower extremity (from the hip down to the toes) can impact the quadriceps muscle and affect the joint.
 Individuals who are overweight may have added issues with load and muscle imbalance leading to patellar tendonitis.

-Strength of the patellar tendon is in direct proportion to the number, size, and orientation of the collagen fibers that make up the tendon.
+The strength of the patellar tendon is in direct proportion to the number, size, and orientation of the collagen fibers that make up the tendon.
 Overuse is simply a mismatch between load or stress on the tendon and the ability of that tendon to distribute the force.
 If the forces placed on the tendon are greater than the strength of the structure, then injury can occur.
-Repeated microtrauma at the muscle tendon junction may overcome the tendon’s ability to heal itself.
+Repeated microtrauma at the muscle-tendon junction may overcome the tendon’s ability to heal itself.
 Tissue breakdown occurs triggering a response that leads to tendonosis.

 Chronic tendonitis is really a problem called tendonosis.
 Inflammation is not present.
 Instead, degeneration and/or scarring of the tendon has developed.
 Chronic tendon injuries are much more common in older athletes (30 to 50 years old).

 Pain from patellar tendonitis is felt just below the patella.
 The pain is most noticeable when you move your knee or try to kneel.
 The more you move your knee, the more tenderness develops in the area of the tendon attachment below the kneecap.